rahulhaque/laravel-filepond/README.md

 ```bash
 php artisan migrate
 ```

 <br>

-> [!IMPORTANT]
+> [!WARNING]
-> If you have already installed version `12.2.1` or any lower version of the `12.x` release, make sure to publish and run the new migration after deleting the existing one.
+> If you are using version `12.2.1` or any earlier release within the `12.x` branch, please delete the existing migration, then publish and run the new one.

 ## Quickstart